supriyajayaram24/gitlab/README.md

 # gitlab
-this is a repository to demonstrate github cloning Testing from lab1.
+this is a repository to demonstrate github cloning.
+Testing from lab1.